MolSSI-Education/cpp_programming/02-08-functions.md

 ## Argument passing by pointer

 An alternative to passing by reference is passing by pointer.
-For C++, this is generally recommended much anymore, however is still very common in C.
+For C++, this is not generally recommended much anymore, however is still very common in C.

 To pass by pointer, mark the argument type in the function signature as a pointer type (with a `*`).
 When calling the function, you pass the address of the variable.
 The function directly accesses the variable with the `*` operator.

-While not as common in C++, it is sometimes used to pass around memory directly allocated with `new` (although using `std::vector` and passing that around instead and then directly access (via `*`) the contents.
-This is very awkward for many types.
-Mainly reserved for passing in memory allocated with `new` (particularly arrays).
+While not as common in C++, it is sometimes used to pass around arrays allocated with `new`, after which elements are accessed with `*`.
+This is very awkward for many other uses, where references are preferred.

 ~~~
 #include <iostream> // for std::cout, std::endl

 double convert_F_to_C(const double * temperature)
 {
-    return (*temperature) * 1.8 + 32;
+    temperature = (temperature - 32.0)*(5.0/9.0);
 }

 int main(void)